Watch our success story

-With SUSE Linux Enterprise Server for SAP Applications, we are keeping the total cost of ownership for our highly standardized SAP cloud platform very low.
-Features like the cost-efficient, integrated Xen virtualization help to streamline our environment and contribute to savings.
+"With SUSE Linux Enterprise Server for SAP Applications, we are keeping the total cost of ownership for our highly standardized SAP cloud platform very low.
+Features like the cost-efficient, integrated Xen virtualization help to streamline our environment and contribute to savings."

-For its SAP HANA Enterprise Cloud service, SAP maintains approximately 6,600 servers with over 12,000 CPUs and 16,000 virtual machines running SUSE Linux Enterprise Server and SUSE Linux Enterprise Server for SAP Applications.
+For its SAP HANA enterprise cloud service, SAP maintains approximately 6,600 servers with over 12,000 CPUs and 16,000 virtual machines running SLES and SLES for SAP Applications.

 SUSE has proven to be an ideal platform for the OpenStack solution, which is crucial to SAP’s data center operations and the more general cloud strategy.
 By taking advantage of this technology, SAP benefits from an open, reliable, highly flexible platform that grows at the pace of business.

 SAP also relies on SLES to develop, build and test its application software.
 In the joint SAP Linux Lab, the team developed a reliable reference architecture for SAP HANA faster than would have been possible without support from SUSE.
-With the SUSE Linux Enterprise High Availability Extension — now certified for both SAP HANA System Replication and SAP Netweaver High Availability cluster — SAP provides automated system replication for SAP HANA as part of the SLES for SAP Applications platform.
+With the SUSE Linux Enterprise (SLE) High Availability Extension — now certified for both SAP HANA System Replication and SAP Netweaver High Availability cluster — SAP provides automated system replication for SAP HANA as part of the SLES for SAP Applications platform.

 SUSE continues to support enterprises using SAP, including the development of a security hardening guide for SAP HANA.
-This reduces the attack surface — trimming out 50 percent of the packages from the standard distribution — without compromising on features or performance.
+This reduces the attack surface — trimming out 50% of the packages from the “In part due to the great stability of SUSE Linux Enterprise Server, our system availability is 99.999%.”
+MARTIN HEISIG Senior Vice President SAP HANA Enterprise Cloud SAP SE standard distribution — without compromising on features or performance.

 Using SUSE technologies helps SAP to offer extremely high availability on its cloud platform.
-Martin Heisig says: “In part due to the great stability of SLES, our system availability is 99.999 percent.”
+Heisig says, “In part due to the great stability of SLES, our system availability is 99.999%.”